 Healthy watersheds are vital because they can help reduce flooding and erosion impacts, and filter sediments and contaminants from water before it enters storage or recreation areas.

 NTMWD obtains raw water from Lavon Lake, Lake Texoma, Jim Chapman Lake, Lake Tawakoni, Lake Bonham, and East Fork Reuse Project.
 Each of these sources is supplied by runoff from its respective watersheds.
-Learn more about healthy watersheds from the EPA.
+Learn more about Our Water System.

 Watershed boundaries are delineated based on the landscape, not political boundaries.
 Thus, it is important to coordinate management efforts across all jurisdictions in a watershed.
 This concept is known as the watershed approach and is the basis for most watershed planning efforts.

 Watershed protection plans (WPPs) are tools for protecting healthy bodies of water and restoring impaired waters.
 Developing effective WPPs involves identifying and implementing water quality best management practices.